Last updated: 21/08/2019

 It’s a payment transfer business.
 If you Google https://binlists.com/ for more details about the BIN (Bank Identification Number) for the CDC, which is: 438875.
 You will see that the card is issued by Mbna America Bank in Australia.
 If you look up the same number for more details via https://www.bindb.com you will see that strangely, Indue Ltd is listed as the issuing bank.

 Is Indue sending millions of dollars worth of social security payments out to an American bank and back to Australia again?
-This may explain why Indue are exempt from the Anti-money Laundering and Counter-Terrorism Financing Act.
+Why is Indue exempt from the Anti-money Laundering and Counter-Terrorism Financing Act?

 The cashless debit card (CDC) is Andrew Forrest’s version of the BasicsCard, which started out in the Northern Territory (NT) in Indigenous communities.
-He also wants to replace the BasicsCard which is an EFTPOS card for income management in some Indigenous communities with the CDC.
-The BasicsCard doesn’t quarantine money like the CDC and it can only be used to buy approved items.
+He also wants to put those that are currently on the BasicsCard onto his CDC, taking the management of the BasicsCard out of the hands of the government and into those of Indue.
 The CDC trials arose from the government accepting a key recommendation from Andrew Forrest’s 2014 review – ‘Indigenous Jobs and Training: Creating Parity’.

 Those on the CDC receive 20% of their payment into their own bank account, while the other 80% is transferred to private operator, Indue, making it the legal property of Indue.
 It’s also important to know that because Indue is not a bank, they don’t have to answer to anyone, they’re also not signatories to the Centrelink Code of Operation or the ePayments code.

-John Howard also had to make changes within the Social Security (Administration) Act 1999, for the NT Intervention to occur, more about this and the origin of income management in Australia, here.
+John Howard also had to make changes within the Social Security (Administration) Act 1999, for the NT Intervention to occur, which also led to income management there, more about this and the origin of income management in Australia, here.

 The plan by the Liberal and the National Party has always been for the CDC to be rolled out nationally for those of working age, it’s articulated very clearly in both of Andrew Forrest’s reviews.
 Billions of dollars can potentially become the property of Indue or the banks to dole out to social security recipients.
 His 2017 report also makes it very clear that government subsidies for businesses is expected for further implementation of the CDC.
 The Nationals also voted in August last year for every Australian under 35 years on a Parenting payment, Newstart Allowance and Youth Allowance to be put on the CDC.